 To test the impact of the budget announcement, we adopted a similar approach to the one discussed in the previous section.
 The model includes the same re-weighting procedure to control for systematic differences in the sample composition of those interviewed before and after the announcement.

 As shown in Figure 4.9, when we look at subsets of the sample in varied time windows (10, 14 and 30 days before and after), no statistically significant differences were found in support for redistribution comparing the period before and after the budget announcement.
-The only exception is found using the shortest time-window in 2012, where we found lower support for redistribution after the budget announcements.
+The only exception is found using the shortest time window in 2012, where we found lower support for redistribution after the budget announcements.
 We note that Budget 2012 was one of a series of austerity budgets that implemented significant cuts to public spending.
-Distributional analysis showed that collectively the four austerity budgets from 2009 to 2012 were progressive with the highest income deciles losing most, but Budget 2012 was regressive with the lowest income decile experiencing a biggest decline in income ().
+Distributional analysis showed that collectively the four austerity budgets from 2009 to 2012 were progressive, with the highest income deciles losing most, but Budget 2012 was regressive with the lowest income decile experiencing a biggest decline in income (Callan et al., 2012).

-One potential explanation of this result is a higher salience of redistributive issues prior to the publication as a result of media speculation and campaigns from different organisation attempting to influence the public debate.
+One potential explanation of this result is a higher salience of redistributive issues prior to the publication as a result of media speculation and campaigns from different organisations attempting to influence the public debate.
 In this interpretation, the higher support for redistribution only occurs in the month prior to the announcement.
 Therefore, changes in the period immediately before the budget may minimise the appearance of change post-budget.
 The data offer further potential to investigate the impact of specific budgetary packages but is beyond the scope if the current report.

-The same analysis was replicated using “satisfaction with government” as dependent variable.
+The same analysis was replicated using ‘satisfaction with government’ as a dependent variable.
 In this case, no significant differences are found regardless of the time bandwidth.
-This relatively weak and short-lived effect found in Ireland goes in the same direction of Dunaiski and Tukiainen (2025) conclusion that political events such as the ‘Tax Day’ in Finland have limited impact on attitudes.
+This relatively weak and short-lived effect found in Ireland goes in the same direction of Dunaiski and Tukiainen’s (2025) conclusion that political events such as the ‘Tax Day’ in Finland have limited impact on attitudes.